 Safety first and foremost!

-Does your managing agency already have a "disaster" plan?
+Does your managing agency already have a disaster plan?
 Does this plan consider or include cultural resources protective and response measures?
-If not, then:
+If not, take these steps:

 - Identify important landscape features:

 - The known record: types of historic properties (submerged and terrestrial archaeological sites, historic structures and buildings, tribal, cultural or historic landscapes, traditional cultural properties, and locations possessing religious and/or cultural significance to communities).

 - Past and/or ongoing archaeological, historic, and ethnographic investigations used to identify significant properties and communities that have cultural connections to specific properties, landscapes, or exploitation and/or extraction of resources (fisheries, plants, etc.).

 - Pre-disaster preparation and activities;